 When it gets freezy underneath.

-I am going to talk about ways to move “From freeze to flow” And as I write, memories come to mind of childhood times when I struggled with fear, shame, and insecurity, unable to control my turbulent inner world that was constantly put on edge by being bullied and ridiculed.
+I gave a talk about ways to move “From freeze to flow” And as I was writing on my presentation, memories came to mind of childhood times when I struggled with fear, shame, and insecurity, unable to control my turbulent inner world that was constantly put on edge by being bullied and ridiculed.
 It resulted in a lot of uncomfortable physical sensations that I couldn’t control at the time.
 Eventually, I tried to get rid of them by dissociating myself from my body or somehow controlling it.
 Slowly, I slipped into a continuous, slumbering state of freezing.
 Not much later I developed an eating disorder, followed by other destructive numbing habits.

-Freezing symptoms can linger just under the skin for long times keeping you from engaging in intimate connections with yourself and others.
+Freezing symptoms can linger just under the skin for long times keeping you from engaging in intimate connection with yourself and others.
 On the outside you may look like a happy puppy, people may praise you for being such a good listener, for being flexible, helpful or so loyal.
 But between the lines, suffering happens.
-It can manifest itself by withdrawing from people, our environment or situations, feeling very tired, lonely, and depressed, feeling chronically anxious in your skin, not knowing what you like, want, or don’t want, or what has meaning for you, having trouble concentrating, and focusing, having trouble putting your ideas and desires into action, or to get moving.
+It can manifest itself by withdrawing from situations and people, feeling very tired, lonely, and depressed, feeling chronically anxious in your skin, not knowing what you like, want, or don’t want, or what has meaning for you, having trouble concentrating and focusing, having trouble putting your money where your mouth is, or to get moving.
 Physically you can feel like you can’t hold yourself up, feeling tight, tense, and limp at the same time, a lack of fluid movement and stability, or experiences of spatial unclarity, bumping into things, tripping, and hurting yourself.

 We live in an expectation- and performance-oriented society in which there is little room for spontaneity, authentic self-expression, or listening to the heart and senses.
 Many of our physical activities are about looking good rather than feeling good.
 Feeling present and alive in the body is not so obvious anymore.
 The pandemic certainly contributed to this disembodied life.